• Skip to primary navigation

 You don’t have to spend every waking moment glued to social media.
 You just need to put some thought into it and then invest either 15 minutes a day or about an hour per week.
 That’s all it takes.
 Remember, investing in your career is a smart way to meet new people and get found online.

-• Finally, they share articles, videos, white papers, infographics and credible news they know will be of interest to their target audience.
+- Finally, share articles, videos, research, infographics and credible news that addresses the interests/problems of their target audience.

 You can do the exact same thing.